US stocks rise, remain unsteady ahead of Thanksgiving

-NEW YORK (AP) — Stocks rose on Wall Street Tuesday morning but trading remained unsteady ahead of the Thanksgiving holiday in the U.S.
+NEW YORK (AP) — Stocks rose on Wall Street Tuesday midday but trading remained unsteady ahead of the Thanksgiving holiday in the U.S.

 Nearly every company in the S&P 500 has reported their latest financial results, according to FactSet, and the results have been mixed.
 Companies in the index have reported overall earnings growth of about 2%, but have also issued various warnings about weaker consumer demand and crimped sales as inflation continues squeezing consumers.